unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 kvm_gdb_debug build/app-helloworld_kvm-x86_64.dbg
 ```

-### 02. Mistery.
-Find the secret using GDB
+### 02. Mystery: Find the secret using GDB

-Before starting the task let's get familiar with some gdb commands.
+Before starting the task let's get familiar with some GDB commands.

 `ni` - go to the next instruction, but skip function calls